sumcoinlabs/sumcoin/doc/build-unix.md

 Security
 --------
-To help make your sumcash installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your sumcoin installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with: